 By talking openly, you let the person know about your love and support for them.
 You can talk about what you’ve read about their illness and ask how they feel about it.

 Respect your friend’s limits

-Encourage your friend to stay with their medication
+Encourage your friend to stay on their medication

-Having the contact numbers of people like their psychologist, doctor or psychiatrist is often important in helping your friend through a crisis.
-It means that you can contact someone who knows your friend should they be in a situation where they are unsafe and need some help.
+Having the phone numbers of people like their psychologist, doctor or psychiatrist is useful for you to help a friend through a crisis.
+This means you can contact someone who knows your friend should they be in a situation where they are unsafe and need some help.

 For those who have a mental health difficulty, there may be periods of time when things are not manageable.